-- (2) Restricted stock unit awards that entitle the Named Executive to receive a designated number of shares of Common Stock on February 9, 2020, subject to the achievement of a threshold performance objective included in such restricted stock unit awards for Section 162(m) purposes.
-The threshold performance objective for purposes of the 2017 restricted stock units was the Company's achievement of pre-tax earnings of at least \$54.9 million during 2017, 2018 or 2019.
-If the threshold goal was not achieved, none of the restricted stock units would have been eligible to vest.
-In February 2018, the Compensation Committee determined that the Company's 2017 pre-tax earnings of \$288 million satisfied the threshold goal for purposes of the 2017 restricted stock unit awards, and such awards will be eligible to vest based on the third anniversary of the grant date. - (3) Represents the 2017-2019 PSU Awards granted in 2017 which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2019.
+- (2) Restricted stock unit awards vested on February 7, 2021. - (3) Represents the 2018-2020 PSU Awards granted in 2018 which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2020.
 The Compensation Committee determined that the corporate objectives for purposes of such awards would be adjusted pre-tax earnings and average return on invested capital actually attained over the three-year performance period.
 Until the vesting date, the shares underlying the performance shares are not issued and outstanding.
 Accordingly, the Named Executive is not entitled to vote or receive dividends on the shares underlying his performance shares unless and until those performance shares vest.
-For the 2017-2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings objectives and 40% to the three-year average return on invested capital objectives in determining the actual awarded performance shares payable in Common Stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee were eligible to be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
-If performance was below the threshold level for one or more of the objectives, no performance shares would have been earned with respect to such objective(s).
-The actual number of shares of Common Stock issued to our Named Executives following the conclusion of a performance period is based on our performance relative to the corporate performance objectives for that performance period.
-The Company has reported the number and market value of the performance shares subject to the awards based on "maximum" performance.
-In February 2020, the Compensation Committee determined that the Company had satisfied the maximum performance level for these awards, and such awards vested at the maximum levels on February 9, 2020.
-In addition, these awards are reported in the "Number of Shares or Units of Stock" column because, as of December 31, 2019, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results.
+For the 2018-2020 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings objectives and 40% to the three-year average return on invested capital objectives in determining the actual awarded performance shares payable in our common stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
+If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).
+The actual number of shares of our common stock issued to our Named Executives following the conclusion of a performance period will be based on our performance relative to the corporate performance objectives for that performance period.
+In February 2021, the Compensation Committee determined that the Company had achieved an 80% performance level for these awards, and such awards vested at 80% of target levels on February 2, 2021.
+In addition, these awards are reported in the "Number of Shares or Units of Stock" column because, as of December 31, 2020, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results.